-Dentsu International Limited (“dentsu international”) is a subsidiary of Dentsu Japan Inc and is the London based holding company for the dentsu business which specialises in providing media, digital and creative services.
-This business includes Dentsu London Limited, Merkle Marketing Limited, and their associated UK based subsidiaries and brands (together “dentsu”).
-Dentsu is headquartered in London, with local offices in Manchester, Leeds, Edinburgh, Newcastle and Stafford.
+Dentsu International Limited (“dentsu”) is a subsidiary of Dentsu Group Inc and is the London based holding company for the dentsu business which specialises in providing media, customer experience management and creative services.
+This business includes Dentsu UK Limited, Merkle Marketing Limited, and their associated UK based subsidiaries and brands (together known as “dentsu UK”).
+Dentsu UK is headquartered in London, with local offices in Manchester, Leeds, Edinburgh, Newcastle and Stafford.

-Dentsu International recognises the importance of aligning its business goals with the needs of society.
-That is why dentsu strives to make a positive social impact by investing in the communities in which it operates, embracing diversity through culture and people practices, and being committed to doing business in an environmentally sustainable way.
+Dentsu remains cognisant of the importance of aligning its business goals with the needs of society, and to make a positive social impact by investing in the communities in which it operates, embracing diversity through culture and people practices, and being committed to doing business in an environmentally sustainable way.
 These actions are all part of a personal and collective responsibility dentsu takes very seriously.
 Dentsu is committed to conducting business with integrity and to the highest ethical standards, respecting human rights and protecting the interests of both dentsu employees and society.

 As such, dentsu has zero tolerance of modern slavery and human trafficking and is committed to doing all it can to ensure no form of slavery or human trafficking exists within its supply chain.
 Dentsu expects the same from everyone it does business with and will not knowingly engage with any person or organisation suspected of being involved in modern slavery or human trafficking in any form.